 Receivables have been recorded net of estimated uncollectible amounts.
 Because property taxes and special assessments are considered liens on property, no estimated uncollectible amounts are established.
-As of December 31, 2018, the Port had \$60,939 in the Allowance for Doubtful Accounts.
+As of December 31, 2019, the Port had \$206,883 in the Allowance for Doubtful Accounts.

-A review is done each month of the outstanding delinquent accounts to insure that all accounts 31 days or over are covered.
-Currently the balance in the allowance for doubtful accounts is sufficient to cover all delinquent accounts.
+A review is done each month of the outstanding delinquent accounts.
+Currently the balance in the allowance for doubtful accounts is sufficient to cover all delinquent accounts over 90 days.
 If an account needs to be written off, it is brought to the governing board for their approval, but only after all attempts have been made to collect.